 Updating appliances with more energy-efficient models is another cost-effective option.
 Energy Star offers package pricing that makes purchasing multiple appliances at once more appealing.

-With an estimated return on investment percentage of 66 percent, basic bathroom upgrades are worth careful consideration.
+With an estimated return on investment of 65 percent, basic bathroom upgrades are worth careful consideration.
 Many newer options are eco-friendly and offer the added benefit of saving money over time.

 Low-flow faucets and shower heads use water-pressure inserts to maintain suitable flow while using significantly less water than traditional fixtures.
 In addition, the EPA offers rebates for WaterSense product purchases.